More Californians dreaming of a country without Trump: poll

 SACRAMENTO, Calif.
-The election of Republican businessman Donald Trump as president of the United States has some Californians dreaming - of their own country.
+(Reuters) - The election of Republican businessman Donald Trump as president of the United States has some Californians dreaming - of their own country.

 One in every three California residents supports the most populous U.S. state's peaceful withdrawal from the union, according to a new Reuters/Ipsos opinion poll, many of them Democrats strongly opposed to Trump's ascension to the country's highest office.